mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 The first of the Holragi made it into the clearing, and the guardians who had fled before were now attacking from all sides.
 Explosions and shouts littered the cold air and I was certain Setre was amidst that cacophony.
 But I knew that I would be more trouble than help.
 I knew that it was best not to be by her side.
 So I turned.
 And I ran.

+*"Tova'na to re-entry"*

 Far ahead, Annu was running slowly with hae arms held out, tripping on the various traps the forest had set.
 I sped to hae side and picked hae up on my back.

 "It's me" I said, "I'll get you there."

 "I can't.
 I can't do it."

-I slowed my walk to hear hae clearer.
+I slowed my walk to listen.

 "We can still make it before the Holragi!"